jomontferrand/rqiner-docker-script/README.md

 # QBMin

-This uses docker to automate deploying rqiner on your Qubic rigs.
+This uses docker to automate deploying either rqiner or qubic.li miner on your Qubic rigs.

 Let's assume we have a simple setup: